-Plants include: Yarrow, White Dead-Nettle, Common Mallow, Marsh Mallow, Ribwort Plantain, Dandelion, Red Clover, Feverfew, Chamomile, Cowslip, Comfrey and Common Nettle.
+Plants include: Yarrow, White Dead-Nettle, Common Mallow, Marshmallow, Ribwort Plantain, Broadleaf Plantain, Dandelion, Red Clover, Feverfew, Chamomile, Cowslip, Elecampane, Mugwort, St John’s Wort, Cleavers, Comfrey and Common Nettle etc.

-Phytology is an artist & community-led project exploring the use, value, resilience, and function of wildness within urban ecosystems.
+Phytology is an artist & community-led project exploring the value of complex ecosystems within the urban landscape.

 * Phytotherapy is the study of the use of extracts of natural origin as medicines or health-promoting agents.